ashwani12-cmd/Mg3Bi2-Mechanical-MLIAP-Dataset/README.md

 designed for **machine-learning interatomic potential (MLIAP / SNAP) training** and for studying mechanical response under **pressure, strain, and atomic disorder**.

-The dataset intentionally excludes equilibrium (unperturbed) structures and focuses exclusively on **nonlinear mechanical regimes**, ensuring robustness and transferability of trained interatomic potentials.
+The dataset primarily focuses on nonlinear mechanical regimes; however, it also includes equilibrium (0% strain) reference structures within the uniaxial strain datasets to ensure consistency and accurate learning of elastic responses.

 ---